angarsky/diveintopython/learn/file_handling/csv.md

 ### Write DataFrame to CSV using Pandas

-After processing the CSV data, we may want to write the new DataFrame to a new CSV `file`.
+After processing the CSV data, we may want to write the new DataFrame to a new CSV file.
 [Pandas](https://pypi.org/project/pandas/) provides an easy way to write the DataFrame to CSV files using `to_csv()`.
 Here's an example:

 ```python
 import pandas as pd